BLUETOID/RIMAP/README.md

 ---

-Built with ❤️ by the Alumni Connect Team
+Built with ❤️ by the RIMAAP Team